tiepdotme/blog-2/_posts/2020-06-22-new-promise-methods-allsettled-any.markdown

 ---
 layout: post
 title: "New Promise Methods: allSettled & any"
+image: "/assets/social/promises-new.png"
 date: 2020-06-22 12:00:00 -0500
 ---

 ## Introduction

-We covered basic and advanced promises in the last two blog posts.
+We covered [basic](https://bhagat.me/blog/2020/06/20/basics-of-promises.html) and [advanced](https://bhagat.me/blog/2020/06/21/advanced-promises-chaining-error-handling.html) promises in the last two blog posts.
 There are two reasonably new operators/methods to promises that can make life easier.
 Let's go over them.

 ### AllSettled